ds-04/cobbler_deploy/README.md

 - it doesn't set cobbler manage_dhcp
 - it doesn't set cobbler manage_dns

+With no changes you will end up with a Centos 7.9 distro, Debian 10 netinst and a basic EPEL8 mirror, mirroring only the atop package, to keep things nice and smal l to start out.

+It is advised you override the defaults/main.yml with use of vars/main.yml within the role.
+See header text.

 # Background:

 This role will deploy and configure a cobbler v3 server, it is compromised of these tasks: